+Yes, you can typically have surgery if you take Suboxone.
+The fact that you are on buprenorphine/naloxone should not prevent you from receiving necessary medical care.
 A specialist could help you understand your options.
 Some people stay on Suboxone both before, during, and after the surgery.
 Others taper off Suboxone temporarily when they are undergoing a planned procedure or surgery.

 What Is Anesthesia?

 Anesthesia is a general term for medications used to prevent pain during surgery or other medical procedures.
-Anesthetics are administered by licensed professionals, such as anesthesiologists, nurse anesthetists, dentists, or other health care providers.
+Anesthetics are administered by licensed professionals, such as anesthesiologists, nurse anesthetists, dentists or other health care providers.

 Anesthetics are available in various dosage forms, such as these: